jglanz/AMD_OC_Ryzen/README.md

         rename PlatformInfo-MacPro7,1 as PlatformInfo.
 Next, provide new SNs and UUID values for this section.
 (Alternately, you can enter SNs and UUIDs into the storage portion and keep sets of SN-entered PlatformInfo sections ready for either iMacPro1,1 or MacPro7,1, switching as needed with little effort.
 (See A8 above for more details.)
-        Other items stored are DevicePropertiesfor swapped or PCIe BT modules.
+        Other items stored in this file are DevicePropertiesfor swapped or PCIe BT modules.
 These are all present for convenience; they are not required.
 - Remember, the EFI folder, containing the Boot and OC folders, goes onto the EFI partition of your boot drive.
         Don't make the rookie mistake of placing the Boot and OC folders directly onto the EFI partition: this won't boot.
-- Final EFI folder should have a structure as shown below (OC v056 as of 3/1/2020).
+- Finally, the EFI folder should have a structure as shown below (current version as posted at the beginning of this README file).

 ### C) EFI Folder